Kazakh Soviet Socialist Republic: History

 During the 1950s and 1960s, Soviet citizens were urged to settle in the Virgin Lands of the Kazakh Soviet Socialist Republic.
 This was initiated by Nikita Khrushchev to utilize potential land for cultivation and to boost agricultural production.
 From the 1960s onwards, many manufacturing units for chemicals, defense equipment and alloys sprung up throughout the country.
 Agriculture soon became an important part of the economy, with wheat, beetroot, rice and cotton being grown in the country.

 The Baikonur Cosmodrome was built in the 1950s and served as a launchpad for the ambitious Soviet space program, which intensely competed with the Americans' space efforts.
 Baikonur was the launch site of several landmark operations, launching the pivotal missions involving Sputnik 1, Yuri Gagarin, Valentina Tereshkova and Toktar Aubakirov.

-During the 22 year tenure of Dinmukhamed Kunaev, the Kazakh SSR saw further advancements in economic prosperity, energy production and industrialization.
+During the 22-year tenure of Dinmukhamed Kunaev, the Kazakh SSR saw further advancements in economic prosperity, energy production and industrialization.
 He enjoyed a strong working relationship with Leonid Brezhnev, which saw him rise to prominence in the Soviet Politburo.
 Kunaev was extremely popular among the people due to his growth-oriented policies and improvements in living standards.
-Many people in modern day Kazakhstan express fondness for his premiership.
+Many people in modern-day Kazakhstan express fondness for his premiership.

 The immigration policies of the USSR led to a drastic influx of Russians, eventually skewing the ethnic composition of the republic.
 With non-Kazakhs becoming the majority, the use of the Kazakh language declined and would only see a revival after the dissolution of the USSR.
 The Russian language would become the Lingua franca and dominant language.
 Other immigrant nationalities in the SSR included Ukrainians, Germans, Kyrgyz, Belarusians, Koreans, Tatars, and Uyghurs.
 Kazakhs mixed well with the immigrants and helped create an inclusive multi-ethnic state.
-The Kazakh SSR had the highest concentration of Germans in the enitre country.
+The Kazakh SSR had the highest concentration of Germans in the entire country.
 Post Kazakh independence, many of these immigrants have chosen to emigrate to countries like Russia, Germany and Ukraine.